TheDahoom/Sveltekit-seo/README.md

 `Speed -> Optimization -> Content Optimization -> Auto Minify -> UNCHECK HTML`

 Still experiencing duplicated meta?
-Make sure that you aren't placing thw `Seo` component in multiple pages (make a +layout.svelte and put it there instead).
+Make sure that you aren't placing the `Seo` component in multiple pages (make a +layout.svelte and put it there instead).
 Remember that if you're using any `<title>`, and other meta tags in your `app.html`, it won't get updated (Svelte/SvelteKit doesn't handle that automatically).